-The sherwani in velvet or richly embroidered sherwani & a in beige, cream or black is always a popular choice.
-Brocade sherwanis with minimal embroidery paired with a stole or an embroidered shawl is another choice.
+For instance, the sherwani in velvet or richly embroidered sherwani & a in beige, cream or black is always a popular choice.
+In addition, a Brocade sherwanis with minimal embroidery paired with a stole or an embroidered shawl is another choice.

 The groom’s attire is incomplete without a turban.The turban or the Safa is the one that is placed on the head.
 It is literally the high point of the groom’s attire.
 There are ready made turbans that are available in red, maroon and cream colours.
 Some come with a piece of jewellery which is called the sarpech or kalgi.
 Erstwhile kings and princes wore the turban with the sarpech and that tradition continues.

 firstly,Juttis are footwear made of camel leather or cow leather.
 They are closed flat shoes.
 There are juttis with intricate and colourful embroidery and juttis in cream colour with embroidery.
 There are juttis in plain black colour as well.